-Use Case Title nt Survey (CRTS): a digital, panoramic, synoptic sky survey Vertical (area) Scientific Research: Astrono • Author/Company/Email S. G. Djorgovski / Caltech / Actors/Stakeholders essing, quality control, analysis and interpretation, and their roles and publishing, and archiving. responsibilities research groups world-wide: further work on data follow-up observations, and publishing. - above, plus the astronomical community world-wide: - sis and interpretation, follow-up observations, and publishing.
-Goals iable universe in the visible light regime, on time scales ars, by searching for variable and transient sources.
-It f astrophysical objects and phenomena, including various (e.g., Supernovae), variable stars, phenomena associated lack holes (active galactic nuclei) and their relativistic jets, high proper motion stars, e Use Case Description 3 telescopes (2 in Arizona and 1 in Australia), with - the near future (in Chile).
+Use Case Title Catalina Real-Time Transier nt Survey (CRTS): a digital, panoramic, synoptic sky survey Vertical (area) Scientific Research: Astrono Author/Company/Email Actors/Stakeholders S. G. Djorgovski / Caltech / and their roles and essing, quality control, analysis and interpretation, publishing, and archiving. research groups world wide, further work on data responsibilities research groups world-wide: further work on data , follow-up observations, and publishing. above, plus the astronomical community world-wide: - sis and interpretation, follow-up observations, and publishing. sis and interpretation, follow-up observations, and Goals iable universe in the visible light regime, on time scales Godis ars, by searching for variable and transient sources.
+It f astrophysical objects and phenomena, including various (e.g., Supernovae), variable stars, phenomena associated lack holes (active galactic nuclei) and their relativistic jets, high proper motion stars, e Use Case Description • • • 1 3 telescopes (2 in Arizona and 1 in Australia), with the near future (in Chile).
 The original motivation is a ) and potential planetary hazard (PHO) asteroids, funded a group at the Lunar and Planetary Laboratory (LPL) at hat is the Catalina Sky Survey proper (CSS).
-The data - rs for the purposes for exploration of the variable - system, led by the Caltech group.
-Approximately 83% of eyed through multiple passes (crowded regions near the Galactic plane, and small areas near the celestial poles are excluded).
-The data are preprocessed at the telescope, and transferred to LPL/UA, and hence to - s, distribution, and archiving.
-The data are processed in nsient events are published electronically through a variety of dissemination mechanisms, with no proprietary period (CRTS has a completely open data policy).
-Further data analysis includes automated and semi-automated classification of the detected transient events, additional observations using other telescopes, scientific ing.
-In this process, it makes a heavy use of the archival - geographically distributed resources connected through the Virtual Observatory (VC are accumulated for \approx 500 million sources detected in the ndred data points on average, spanning up to 8 years, and to the community from the archives at Caltech, and This is an unprecedented dataset for the exploration of - in terms of the temporal and area coverage and depth. hodological testbed and precursor of the grander surveys Synoptic Survey Telescope (LSST), expected to operate in Current 2020's.
-Compute(System) Instrument and data processing computers a number of Solutions compute(system) Instrument and data processing computers: a number of desktop and small server class machines, although more Solutions powerful machinery is needed for some data analysis tasks.
-This is not so much a computationally-intensive project, but rather a data-handling-intensive one.
+The data rs for the purposes for exploration of the variable - system, led by the Caltech group.
+Approximately 83% of - eyed through multiple passes (crowded regions near the eas near the celestial poles are excluded). at the telescope, and transferred to LPL/UA, and hence to Caltech, for further analysis s, distribution, and archiving.
+The data are processed in real time, and detected trai nsient events are published electronically through a variety of dissemination me echanisms, with no proprietary period (CRTS has a completely open data polic y).
+Further data analysis includ les automated and semi-automated classification of the detected transient events, a additional observations using other telescopes, scientific interpretation, and publishi ing.
+In this process, it makes a heavy use of the archival data from a wide variety of geographically distributed resources connected through the Virtual Observatory (VC D) framework. are accumulated for \approx 500 million sources detected in the - ndred data points on average, spanning up to 8 years, and 0 0 to the community from the archives at Caltech, and This is an unprecedented dataset for the exploration of in terms of the temporal and area coverage and depth. hodological testbed and precursor of the grander surveys Synoptic Survey Telescope (LSST), expected to operate in 2020's.
+Current Compute(System) Instrument and data processing computers: a number of Solutions desktop and small server class machines, although more powerful machinery is needed for some data analysis tasks.
+This is not so much a computationally intensive project This is not so much a computationally-intensive project, but rather a data-handling-intensive one.